 Our vision is to establish within Hampton Roads a vibrant youth boatbuilding program, with on-water activities such as rowing, sailing and environmental science projects, which provide young men and women positive, exciting, hands-on learning opportunities in a safe, friendly, enjoyable environment.
 These experiences will enable them to develop the educational and life skills that increase their chances of successfully graduating high school and continuing their education or finding meaningful employment.

-The target audience for our programs are young men and women, ages 12 to 18, from throughout the Hampton Roads area.
+The target audience for our programs are young men and women, ages 12 to 24, throughout the Hampton Roads area.
 While our primary focus is serving youth challenged by unfavorable social, economic or educational conditions, we believe that a diversity in backgrounds will positively impact all participants.
 Thus, our programs are open to any youth having a desire to learn the art and craft of wooden boatbuilding and improve their life skills.